QUARTERLY UPDATE

 JUNE 2026

-This summer, we will be hosting our first graduation ceremony at North Gate Hall, Oxford, on Friday 21st August.
+This summer, we will be hosting our graduation ceremony at North Gate Hall in Oxford at 2pm on Friday 21st August, and we warmly invite friends of the seminary to join us.

-We thank God for the faithful work of two students who have successfully completed their studies at Westminster Seminary UK.
 Samuel Schaffner, from Switzerland, will graduate with a Master of Divinity (MDiv), while Ben Cadoux-Hudson will graduate with a Master of Arts in Religion (MAR).
+We thank God for their faithful work, their devotion to rigorous theological study, and their earnest desire to serve Christ and His Church.
+Ben’s story follows this article.

 Please join us in giving thanks for Samuel and Ben, and praying that the Lord would use them greatly for the advance of His Kingdom.